cirosantilli/linux-cheat/virtualization.md

 Filesystem may be set to be a file on the host representing the filesystem.

+Use a minimal distribution like Minimal Linux Live to better understand how virtualization tools work.

+Once you are done emulating a hardware you own, run things on the actual hardware to see if it *really* works as expected.

 ## Applications

 -   switch quickly between the two OS without reboot or the need to partition your disk.